TheDevPath/Navi/README.md

 # Getting Started
-See the Guide on how to contribute [here](https://github.com/TheDevPath/googleMaps-offline-navigator/blob/development/CONTRIBUTING.md#how-to-contribute) for instructions on how to fork and set up your repository.
+See the Guide on how to contribute [here][contribution] for instructions on how to fork and set up your repository.

 # Installing Dependencies
 In the root directory of your newly cloned project `npm install`